T249 Vigilante: Surviving Examples

 One T249 Vigilante is currently displayed at the Air Defense Artillery Training Support Facility, at Ft.
 Sill, OK.
 This example was previously located at the US Army Ordnance Museum in Aberdeen, MD.
+A T250 rotary cannon is also on display next to the T249 as of July 2023.

-A T 250 rotary cannon is on display in Wehrtechnische Studiensammlung in Koblenz, Germany.
+A T250 rotary cannon is on display in Wehrtechnische Studiensammlung in Koblenz, Germany.